willothy/flatten.nvim/README.md

         -- "first"        -> open first file of new files (default) -- "last"         -> open last file of new files focus = "first"
-    }
+    },
 	-- Override this function to use a different socket to connect to the host -- On the host side this can return nil or the socket address.
-	-- On the guest side this should return the socket address.
-	-- flatten.nvim will detect if the address refers to this instance of nvim, to determine if this is a host or a guest pipe_path = function()
+	-- On the guest side this should return the socket address -- or a non-zero channel id from `sockconnect` -- flatten.nvim will detect if the address refers to this instance of nvim, to determine if this is a host or a guest pipe_path = require'flatten'.default_pipe_path,
-        -- This environment variable exists inside terminals/shell running inside Neovim. if vim.env.NVIM then return vim.env.NVIM end
-        -- You can construct a custom address and use `serverstart()` to create a socket there -- As long as the guest constructs the same address it will connect to the host local addr = ("%s/%s"):format(vim.fn.stdpath("run"), socket_name)
-         -- On the guest side `serverstart()` will fail as the socket already exists local ok = pcall(vim.fn.serverstart, addr)
-        return addr
-	end,
+    -- The `default_pipe_path` will treat the first nvim instance within a single kitty/wezterm session as the host -- You can configure this behaviour using the following: one_per = {
+        kitty = true, -- Flatten all instance in the current Kitty session wezterm = true, -- Flatten all instance in the current Wezterm session },
 }
 ```